NhatMinh0208/yahtzee/README.md

-# Risky Rollers
+# Normie's Yahtzee
+Welcome to the repository Normie's web version of the popular dice game *Yahtzee*!
-This is the repository for *Risky Rollers*, which is a React project of mine, where I will try to make a simple numbers game.
-Right now the app is empty, but I will build its functionality step-by-step.
+This is a React project of mine, where I will try to create a web game.
+Right now there are little to see, but I will build its functionality step-by-step.
+Expect daily progress.

 Below is just the stuff that comes with the React template, lmao.